-We agreed to pay a six-digit license fee to Columbia as consideration for entering into the License Agreement.
-We are obligated to use Commercially Reasonable Efforts, as defined in the License Agreement, to develop and commercialize the Product, and to achieve specified developmental milestones.
-The first 50% of the license fee was paid by June 30, 2019 and the remaining 50% was accrued at December 31, 2019.
-The entire amount has been recorded to clinical expenses in the Statement of Operations for the year ended December 31, 2019.
+The Company agreed to pay a six-digit license fee to Columbia as consideration for entering into the License Agreement.
+The Company is obligated to use Commercially Reasonable Efforts, as defined in the License Agreement, to develop and commercialize the Product, and to achieve specified developmental milestones.
+The first 50% of the license fee was paid by June 30, 2019, while the remaining 50% license fee, was paid during the second quarter of 2020.
+Both installments of the license fee were recorded to research and development expenses in the 2019 statement of operations.

 The Company agreed to pay Columbia single-digit royalties on net sales of (i) Products sold by the Company or a sublicensee and (ii) any other products that involve material or technical information related to the Product and transferred to the Company pursuant to the License Agreement ("Other Products") sold by the Company or a sublicensee.
 Royalties on each particular Product are payable on a country-by-country and Product-by-Product basis until the latest of (i) the date of expiration of the last valid claim in the last to expire of the issued patents covered by the License Agreement, (ii) a specified period of time after the first commercial sale of a Product in the country in question, or (iii) expiration of any market exclusivity period granted by a regulatory agency.
-Royalties on each particular Other Product are payable on a country-by-country and product-by-product basis until the later of (i) a specified period of time after the first commercial sale of such particular Other Product in such country or (ii) expiration of any market exclusivity period granted by a regulatory agency.
+Royalties on each particular Other Product in such country or (ii) expiration of any market exclusivity period of time after the first commercial sale of a country-by-country and product-by-product basis until the later of (i) a specified period of time after the first commercial solution of any market exclusivity period granted by a regulatory agency.
+Royalties on each particular Other Product in such country or (ii) expiration of any market exclusivity period granted by a regulatory agency.
+Royalties payable on the Product are payable on a country-by-country and product-by-product basis until the later of (i) a specified period of time after the first commercial sale of such particular Other Product in such country or (ii) expiration of any market exclusivity period granted by a regulatory agency.
 Royalties payable on net sales of the Product and Other Products may be reduced by 50% of the royalties payable by the Company to any third party for intellectual property rights which are necessary for the practice of the rights licensed to the Company under the License Agreement, provided that the royalty payable on a Product or Other Product may not be reduced by more than 50%.

 The Company is also obligated to make contingent milestone payments to Columbia totaling \$3 million on a Product-by-Product basis upon the achievement of certain development, approval and sales milestones related to a Product.
 In addition, the Company shall pay Columbia 5% of consideration, other than royalty payments and certain other categories of consideration, payable to the Company by a sublicensee.
-As of December 31, 2019, no milestone payments have been accrued or paid in relation to this agreement.
+As of December 31, 2020, no milestone payments have been accrued or paid in relation to this agreement.

-NOTE 8 - SALE OF COMMON STOCK
+NOTE 11 - SALE OF COMMON STOCK